 - Students engage with local questions in a global context in classes such as Gender, Justice, and Human Rights or Cross-Cultural Masculinities.

 - Curriculum gives students the opportunity to gain practical experience in classes such as Women and Gender in Social Justice Organizations or Women, Gender & Sexuality Studies Practicum.

 - A capstone course gives students experience conducting an original research project.

-Women and Gender Studies Academic Programs
+Women, Gender & Sexuality Studies Academic Programs

 To read about specific program requirements, learning outcomes and how to apply, click on a program from the following list: